All Episodes

 How did we start it?

-If you want to be a part of the program, uh in the next hour we'll take you inside the president and his cabinet secretaries from earlier today.
+In the next hour, we'll take you inside the president and his cabinet secretaries from earlier today.

 A fascinating meeting today.